 - Sales Data Analysis – If you are going to improve your win/loss ratio, it’s very important that you understand your prior performance throughout the sales cycle.
 Analyzing this performance through the lens of data analysis allows you to spot patterns or trends that may have relevance to why your opportunities end up as a win, a loss, or a no decision.
-The example provided below shows a detailed analysis that was used to understand decision time in deals won vs. deals lost.
-By understanding this data, you can save time, effort, and money, as well as improve your number of wins.

 - Sales Process Assessment – You must perform a thorough study and analysis of your sales process, both from the Sales perspective and the Buyer’s perspective.
 The graphic below provides a guideline for you in terms of how the Sales Cycle should align between the two.
 For example, it is essential that your Account Executives are providing a demo to confirm both value and power to the customer at the precise stage when that customer is going to identify their preferred solution.
 The two must align in this way throughout the sales cycle in order to increase to increase the opportunities that convert as wins for your organization.

 - Customer Win/Loss Interviews – It can be extremely beneficial to interview previous opportunities, regardless of whether they were wins, losses, or no decisions for your organization.
-The best question to ask during these interviews is: “What were the top 3 things we did during the sales process that you DID NOT LIKE?”
+The best question to ask during these interviews is: “What were the top 3 things we did during the sales process that you did not like?”
 Some of the common answers you may receive (and can likely improve from) are things like: